RDXC 2025 RULES: SELECT YOUR LANGUAGE

 11.9.
 Please do not remove duplicate QSOs from the log.

 11.11.
-Logs aiming for the top 3 position in any contest category (excluding SWL entry) must indicate the frequency of every QSO made (using transceiver CAT) with a minimum resolution of 1 kHz.
+Logs aiming for the top 3 position in any contest category in the Single-OpAllBand(exceptQRP)andMulti-Opssubgroups (excluding SWL entry) must indicate the frequency of every QSO made (using transceiver CAT) with a minimum resolution of 1 kHz.

 11.12.
 Any QSO marked with the key X-QSO: will be ignored in your log and credit will be given to the other station.